-Degaussing eliminates data physically (not via software) from the hard drive platters or from tape film by producing a magnetic field sufficient to neutralize the magnetic particles.
-Sanitation methods such as overwriting, secure erase, shredding, physical destruction or encryption leave data that could potentially be recovered through software or laboratory methods available now or in the near future.
+Degaussing eliminates data physically (not via software) from the hard drive platters or tape film by producing a magnetic field sufficient to neutralize the magnetic particles.
+Sanitization methods such as overwriting, secure erase, shredding, physical destruction or encryption leave data that could potentially be recovered through software or laboratory methods available now or in the near future.
 Degaussing with a machine that produces sufficient field strength produces permanent erasure.
 Data on degaussed media is gone and cannot be recovered with existing or future technology.
 Visit our White Paper section for more in-depth information about the degaussing process.

-No, solid state drives and other flash media do not use magnetic technology to store data.
+No, solid-state drives and other flash media do not use magnetic technology to store data.
 Instead, the data is stored on memory chips, which must be physically destroyed.
 Piercing the drives to break the chips eliminates data, as long as all chips are destroyed.

 Garner’s degaussers and destroyers are wholly made and manufactured in the USA.
 We start with raw materials which we machine into parts and then assemble into final products in-house.
 For more information on how we make the magic, read our Made in America article.